lf-lang/rfcs/rfcs/0000-network-refactor.md

 Keep this in mind.

 ### Continuing...
-The problem starts by calling the `write_to_socket()` multiple times, and also `read_from_socket()` can be multiple times for receiving a single message.
+The problem starts by calling the `write_to_socket()` multiple times, and also calling `read_from_socket()` multiple times for receiving a single message.

 For example, `MSG_TYPE_FED_IDS` consists of like this:

 |`MSG_TYPE_FED_IDS` (1 byte) | `federate_ID` (2 bytes) | `federationID_length` (1 byte) | `federation_ID` (n) |

 In this message, the federation_ID is variable.
 So, it sends the first 4 bytes of the buffer, and then sends the variable lengthed federation ID.
 The original code does this.
 ```C
 # federate.c